The Norwegian Sweater Detective

 Masters: Annemor Sundbø: Norwegian Sweater Detective

-In a postcard-perfect valley in southern Norway, Annemor Sundbø nurtures her life’s work: old garments, paintings, and other clues to the myths and meaning woven into Norwegian sweaters for centuries.
+In a postcard-perfect valley in southern Norway, Annemor Sundbø nurtures her life’s work: old garments, paintings, and other clues to the myths and meaning woven for centuries into Norwegian sweaters.
 Now she’s trying to bring back the sheep that used to sustain this time-honored craft.

 By SARAH POLLOCK